Cloud transformation is at or near the top of almost every enterprise CIO and CISO to-do list for 2022

 The Public Cloud can sometimes feel like the old Atari game ‘Pitfall’.
 On one hand you are strolling through the jungle on a great adventure trying to acquire money and complete objectives that will enhance your position.
 To achieve those objectives though, you must jump though fire, avoid pits, scorpions, and even hungry alligators.
 The cloud is very similar in that it has great rewards as long as you can avoid many of the dangers that exist.

-Cloud transformation is at or near the top of almost every enterprise CIO and CISO to-do list for 2022.
+Cloud transformation services are at or near the top of almost every enterprise CIO and CISO to-do list for 2022.
 The decision to move to a cloud-first posture marks a major shift in a company’s IT strategy: one that brings with it countless benefits, from cost savings and optimization to scalability.
 At the same time, it raises a host of important questions around, platform choice, security, and overall management, to name a few.
 An effective transformation must start with a deep understanding of where the enterprise’s environment is today and critically, where the enterprise wants to be in the future.
 In short, what capabilities are lacking today that the organization wants the cloud to address?

 Today’s enterprise cloud environment is expanding and the cloud transformation process can become extremely complex.